OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ### Testing Symmetric Cryptography (MSTG-CRYPTO-1)

+#### Overview

+[//]: # (The app does not rely on symmetric cryptography with hardcoded keys as a sole method of encryption.)

+This test case focuses on hardcoded symmetric cryptography as the only method of encryption.
+Following checks should be performed:

+- identify all instance of symmectric cryptography
+- verify if symmetric keys in all identified instances are not hardcoded
+- verify if hardcoded symmetric cryptography is not used as the only method of encryption

 #### Static Analysis

 Identify all the instances of symmetric key encryption in code and look for mechanism which loads or provides a symmetric key.
 You can look for: